KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

 This tool stores all results in X_samples.log alongside the mission file and will use these additional sample points if executed again.

 In the **LogPath** directory, the analyzer will generate *iter-N* folders, one for each parameter sample.
 Each of these folders contain **NumIterationsPerSample** number of missions.
+If you see that *iter-N* does not begin at 0, this means that there are previously computed utilities in X_samples.log and *N* maintains the iteration count.